WanChiChen/COP-4331C-Project/README.md

 # Product Vision

 For the player who wants a game that can be continously challenging and replayable, the product is a 2D dungeon crawler that offers a unique experience for each person by adapting to their needs.
-Unlike the traditional dungeon crawler that uses either pre-made or purely random levels, our product uses an emergent AI that keeps track of the player's decisions and playstyle to generate new levels and content appropriately.
+Unlike the traditional dungeon crawler that uses either pre-made or purely random levels, our product offers continous levels and content through the use of an emergent AI that keeps track of the player's decisions and playstyle.

 ## Team Members